Natural deduction: Proofs and type theory

 The presentation of natural deduction so far has concentrated on the nature of propositions without giving a formal definition of a proof.
 To formalise the notion of proof, we alter the presentation of hypothetical derivations slightly.
 We label the antecedents with proof variables (from some countable set V of variables), and decorate the succedent with the actual proof.
 The antecedents or hypotheses are separated from the succedent by means of a turnstile (⊢).
 This modification sometimes goes under the name of localised hypotheses.
 The following diagram summarises the change.

 The collection of hypotheses will be written as Γ when their exact composition is not relevant.

-To make proofs explicit, we move from the proof-less judgment "A true" to a judgment: "π is a proof of (A true)", which is written symbolically as "π : A true".
+To make proofs explicit, we move from the proof-less judgment "A" to a judgment: "π is a proof of (A)", which is written symbolically as "π : A".
 Following the standard approach, proofs are specified with their own formation rules for the judgment "π proof".
 The simplest possible proof is the use of a labelled hypothesis; in this case the evidence is the label itself.

-For brevity, we shall leave off the judgmental label true in the rest of this article, i.e., write "Γ ⊢ π : A".
 Let us re-examine some of the connectives with explicit proofs.
 For conjunction, we look at the introduction rule ∧I to discover the form of proofs of conjunction: they must be a pair of proofs of the two conjuncts.
 Thus:

 The elimination rules ∧E1 and ∧E2 select either the left or the right conjunct; thus the proofs are a pair of projections—first (fst) and second (snd).

 For implication, the introduction form localises or binds the hypothesis, written using a λ; this corresponds to the discharged label.
 In the rule, "Γ, u:A" stands for the collection of hypotheses Γ, together with the additional hypothesis u.

 With proofs available explicitly, one can manipulate and reason about proofs.
 The key operation on proofs is the substitution of one proof for an assumption used in another proof.
 This is commonly known as a substitution theorem, and can be proved by induction on the depth (or structure) of the second judgment.